facebookexperimental/libunifex/doc/overview.md

 efficient implementations when passed particular types of arguments.

-This is especially important for high-performance-computing use-cases where they want a particular algorigthm, when passed a GPU execution resource, to dispatch to code that runs accelerated on the GPU, rather than to some generic implementation.
+This is especially important for high-performance-computing use-cases where they want a particular algorithm, when passed a GPU execution resource, to dispatch to code that runs accelerated on the GPU, rather than to some generic implementation.

 For example, a generic `sequence(op1, op2)` algorithm that accepts two async operations